Decoding Redox Reactions: Identifying Oxidation and Reduction

 CH₄(g) + 2O₂(g) → CO₂(g) + 2H₂O(g)

 Analysis: Carbon's oxidation state increases from -4 to +4 (oxidation), and oxygen's oxidation state decreases from 0 to -2 (reduction).
-Because of this, this is a redox reaction.
+That's why, this is a redox reaction.

 Example 2: Reaction of Sodium with Chlorine